gaehlerm/SoftwareEngineering/README.md

 ## Keeping code in shape

-// first refactor the core, refactor subsidiary code only when needed.
-It is important to focus on some parts.
-Refactoring the whole code is a tremendous amount of work.
-Make supporting code to be generic.

 Even without external changes it is important to refactor your code once in a while.
 We have to face the sad fact that our perfect code deteriorates over time.
 Every line of code you add is a possible source for deteriorating the code quality.
 You may add duplication, increase the class size or disrupt the order of logic in your code.
 Brief, the code becomes dirty and you have to clean it up.
 Sometimes it is also compared to entropy, the physical law of disorder [The Pragmatic Programmer].
 Fighting entropy is hard.
 It takes a lot of efforts as explained in the section on entropy [chapter Physical Laws of Code].

 I guess everybody reading (or writing) this book knows some of the problems why code rots.
 The very first example is copy paste code.
 Copy paste code should be banned altogether.
 Instead of rewriting a function to fit its new needs, one just copies it and changes a line or two in its new location.
 Another issue is adding more and more features to an existing class.
 Also the features that you add are in hindsight at the wrong place in your code and have to be moved to the correct location.
 These are some of the reasons why code rots and needs regular refactoring.